LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 The following applies when the Exclusive LivePerson Administrator Policy is:

-· Disabled: All LPA users defined in the system will have access to the account.
+* Disabled: All LPA users defined in the system will have access to the account.

-· Enabled: Only LPA users that have been personally selected, qualified and approved will have access to your account.
+* Enabled: Only LPA users that have been personally selected, qualified and approved will have access to your account.

-Note: This is an optional feature that is available on request and can be set by your Account Manager or LivePerson Technical Support.
+{: .notice} This is an optional feature that is available on request and can be set by your Account Manager or LivePerson Technical Support.

-## **LivePerson Local Administrator Policy**
+## **LivePerson local administrator policy**

 This policy enables a LivePerson administrator to have the same access permissions as a local site administrator.
 This means that the LivePerson administrator will have full access to the account with the ability to add new users and view chat transcripts for the account.

 Only approved LivePerson administrators can gain local administrator access to your account.

+{: .notice}
-Note: Please be advised that by granting administrator permissions to the listed LivePerson employees, full access to your account will be granted.
+Please be advised that by granting administrator permissions to the listed LivePerson employees, full access to your account will be granted.
 To set this feature please contact your Account Manager.